About the Jenner Inn

 In 1948 the original hotel with its general store, post office (and pool hall) was destroyed by fire.
 It was replaced by a one-of-a-kind redwood structure with galleon windows, wheel beamed ceilings and solid oak floors, built by Swedish boat builders.
 There were no sleeping rooms in the new building, and lodging was offered in the little cabins overlooking the mill site, which had been used for living quarters by the mill workers.
 The landmark Jenner by the Sea building then became a lodging office, general store, post office, tavern, and family fish house.
 It was and still is a favorite stop for abalone divers fishing the rich rocky waters just north of Jenner.
 In the years when abalone was plentiful on the North Coast, the tavern boasted a collection of the largest abalone shells in California.

-Today this historic building is the headquarters of the Jenner Inn, housing the Inn's parlor and offices, and also the Jennner by the Sea Restaurant and bar.
-Current owner Richard Murphy purchased the property in 1979 and expanded on the idea of lodgings in outlying cabins by restoring five of the earliest homes and creating a bed and breakfast with a collection of cottages throughout the village.
+Today this historic building is the headquarters of the Jenner Inn, housing the Inn's parlor, offices, restaurant and bar.
+In 1979, we expanded on the idea of lodgings in outlying cabins by restoring five of the earliest homes and creating a bed and breakfast with a collection of cottages throughout the village.
 The atmosphere, setting, and privacy of the Jenner Inn has made it a favorite with honeymooners and other romantics.
 Where the Russian River and Pacific Ocean meet at Jenner is an almost magical vortex of peace and tranquility, and a setting of exceptional natural beauty.
 The sounds of the surf echo from the hillsides, providing soothing background music everywhere.

 One of the original mill cabins has been rebuilt and is known as the Tree House.
 The Inn's Mill Cottage is believed to have served as the former home of the mill's manager.
 In the Jenner House, the largest of the homes which comprise the inn, is a room named for each of the Jenners.
 Captain Will got what captains usually get: the big, comfy suite that takes up almost the whole upstairs, together with the lion's share of the view.
 We put Elijah downstairs near the road -- handy for him to get out there and shoe those horses.
 Charles got a small cozy room at the back because... what the heck, he's a recluse anyway.
 The house's fourth room -- a spacious, voluptuous room with a private patio and garden -- is named "Fanny Jewell".
 Now, Fanny had no known connection with any of the Jenners.
 Some say that she was Charles' muse and mistress.
 Some say she wasn't.
 Others say whether she was or she wasn't -- Charles never got that book written and it was probably her fault, either because she was or because she wasn't.
 All we truly know about Fanny is that she's the only one of the four who actually owned property in Jenner in the 1800s.
 Her family purchased a block of land from John Sutter when he divided the old Fort Ross land and sold to it off to the Call, Rule, and Jewel families among others.